<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Homeowners insurance is not enough to cover damages should something happen to the property while tenants live there.
 You'll want to purchase landlord insurance.

-Houselogic shares;
+From Houselogic

 "Landlord insurance typically covers the house itself, other structures on the property such as sheds, the owner’s possessions (but not the tenant’s possessions), lost rental income if the house is damaged and uninhabitable, and some liability protection for the owner in case of injury or a lawsuit.
 Policies vary, however, so read the fine print.”